lamastex/scalable-data-science/actions/scripts/README.md

 ## You may need to edit and do this step many times...

 5. In `fetch_dbc.sh` you can add and remove modules to be processed, acting for both fetch_dbc and mdbook-generate actions.

+6. go to https://github.com/lamastex/scalable-data-science/actions and click "A workflow for mdbook generation" and "Run Workflow".